-decision-making (preference formation, health decisions, volutary decision-making, perceptual decisions, change-of-mind)
+decision-making (preference formation, health decisions, voluntary decision-making, perceptual decisions, change-of-mind)

 I studied psychology at the University of Goettingen, Germany (working with Prof Thomas Rammsayer), and the University of Zurich, Switzerland (working with Prof Lutz Jaencke).
 Subsequently, I worked at the University Clinic Goettingen in medical psychology (with Prof Nicole von Steinbuechel).
 I received my PhD in psychology/cognitive neuroscience from the Max Planck Institute for Human Cognitive and Brain Sciences Leipzig / University of Leipzig, Germany, in 2010, supervised by Prof John-Dylan Haynes.
 In 2010, I moved to Melbourne, Australia, and worked with Prof Gary Egan at the Florey Neuroscience Institutes, before taking up a Postdoctoral Research Fellowship at the Melbourne School of Psychological Sciences (MSPS) at the University of Melbourne in 2011, collaborating with Prof Philip Smith.
 During this time I co-founded the interdisciplinary Decision Neuroscience Lab.
-Since 2014, I am a Lecturer at MSPS and an Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) fellow.
-In 2016, I became Senior Lecturer at MSPS, and I am currently finishing my 'Habilitation' at the University of Cologne, Germany (with Prof Jutta Stahl).
+In 2014, I became a Lecturer at MSPS and an Australian Research Council (ARC) Discovery Early Career Research Award (DECRA) fellow.
+In 2016, I was promoted to Senior Lecturer, and in 2018 to Associate Professor at MSPS.
+In 2017 I obtained my 'Habilitation' (German professorial degree) at the University of Cologne, Germany (with Prof Jutta Stahl).
+I am currently the Director of the Decision Science Hub at MSPS.
 My research focuses on the investigation of the cognitive and neural mechanisms underlying perceptual, health-related, and voluntary decision-making, as well as decision errors, change-of-mind and preference formation.

 - Laham S, Smillie L, Bode S, Kashima Y. (2016).
 Enlightened Compassion: Psychological, Behavioral, and Physiological Profiles.
 The Beacon Project Psychology Funding Competition.